 Today Kirk heads the Backyard Beekeepers, an organic beekeeping association, and only catches wild swarms despite the fact that packaged bees are still sold by the pound and frequently shipped all over the country.
 He definitely didn’t belong to the mindset that bees are “lower forms of life,” incapable of feeling or pain.
 His words reminded me of what I had read earlier.

-The Queen Must Die, written by William Longood, bees can grieve over their queen, sound cries of war or hum with happiness.
+According to The Queen Must Die, written by William Longood, bees can grieve over their queen, sound cries of war or hum with happiness.
 They can be angry, docile, ferocious, playful, aggressive, appear happy or utter pitiful sounds of distress.
 Are these not emotions akin to ours, merely expressed differently?

 And bees are a sister society.
 In a hive of about 50,000, ninety percent of the population is female.
 They are daughters of the queen, sisters of service.
 I want to be a sister of service and I am definitely a sister at heart who loves woman and what she represents in her highest state.
 Which is why I was drawn to the hive.